kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### Request Width

 The above description of concurrency management is the baseline story.
-In it, all requests have equal "width": each takes up one "seat", one unit of concurrency.
+In it, all requests have equal "width": each takes up one _unit of concurrency_, which we call a "seat" because this is similar to how each passenger takes up one of the fixed supply of seats on a train or aircraft.

 But some requests take up more than one seat.
 Some of these are **list** requests that the server estimates will return a large number of